Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

 \section{Effective dynamics in the interior of the Schwarzschild black hole}

-The objective of our study is to establish different connections to replicate the effects of the Generalized Uncertainty Principle (GUP).
-This principle suggests a fundamental limit to the precision of simultaneous measurements of certain pairs of physical observables, such as position and momentum.
-It introduces modifications to the canonical algebra, resulting in alternative relations between variables.

-By imposing these constraints, we aim to investigate the implications and consequences of GUP on the behavior and properties of the system under consideration.
-The specific choices of $\beta_b$ and $\beta_c$ enable us to explore the effects of these dimensional parameters on the deformed algebra and analyze their impact on the dynamics and observables of the physical system.
-Consequently, by utilizing the Ashtekar variables, the classical equations within the modified algebra can be expressed \cite{Bosso}

-In Sec. \ref{sec:Non-deformed dynamics of black hole interior}, it has been shown that the choice of a new lapse function \eqref{eq:lapsNT} in the Hamiltonian \eqref{eq:H-class-N} yields classical solutions that recover the Schwarzschild metric \eqref{eq:gththT}.
-Now, we want to understand how the dynamics inside the black hole are modified when considering the deformed algebras \eqref{eqn:b_pb} and \eqref{eqn:c_pc} in this case.
-For this purpose, we calculate the equations of motion, which take the following form
+In Sec. \ref{sec:Non-deformed dynamics of black hole interior}, it has been shown that the choice of a new lapse function \eqref{eq:lapsNT} in the Hamiltonian \eqref{eq:H-class-N} yields classical solutions that recover the Schwarzschild metric \eqref{eq:sch-inter}.
+Now, we want to understand how the dynamics inside the black hole are modified when considering the deformed algebras \eqref{eqn:b_pb}-\eqref{eqn:c_pc}.
+It is important to note that the approach we will follow throughout the remainder of the paper is semiclassical.